-5.1 Spanning Trees
+4.1 Spanning Trees

 Trees are everywhere.
 In fact, every connected graph G = (V, E) contains a spanning tree T = (V, E') as a subgraph.
-(Note that original graph G and the spanning tree T have the same set of vertices.)
+(Note that G and T have the same set of vertices.)
 For example, here is a connected graph with a spanning tree highlighted.

-Theorem 9.
+Theorem 6.
 Every connected graph G = (V, E) contains a spanning tree.